ajey091/ajey091.github.io/_posts/2022-02-04-machine-learning-topics:-dropout-regularization.md

 Dropout regularization

 Dropout regularization is a method to reduce overfitting in a neural network by randomly turning off some nodes.
-This reduces overfitting since the network learns to not be dependent on
+This reduces overfitting since the network learns to not be dependent on the weights of the